 - Dog Toys - Getting Rid Of Fleas - Home Page

-Although vomiting is a common occurrence in dogs, it can be a challenge to find the root cause.
-That's because vomiting is not considered to be a disease but rather a symptom of an underlying ailment.
-If the dog continues to throw up for more than 8 hours it may be time to consult a veterinarian.
+Although vomiting is a common occurrence in dogs, it can be challenging to find the root cause.
+That's because vomiting is not a disease, but rather a symptom of an underlying ailment.
+If the dog continues to throw up for more than 8 hours it's time to consult a veterinarian.

-Pet owners can also see vomiting in their dog immediately after a meal.
-This commonly occurs when the stomach is already irritated due to bile and gastric fluids before the dog eats.
+Most commonly dog's will vomit right after a meal.
+This occurs because the stomach is already irritated due to bile and gastric fluids before the dog eats.
 The already-upset stomach has trouble handling the the added food.
 In some cases, canine stomach ulcers can form due to the chronic stomach irritation, resulting in even more discomfort and frequent emesis.

 Medications like Pepcid AC, Zantac and Tagemet (active ingredient famotidine, cimetidine) are often prescribed in these cases.
 Consult a vet if your dog is prone to throwing up.

-What to do if my dog is throwing up? - Do not feed the dog food for 24 hours to give the digestive system a chance to rest.
-Give the dog small amounts of water and see how he reacts.
+What to do if my dog is throwing up? - Do not feed the dog food for 24 hours first.
+You need to give the digestive system a chance to rest.
+Give the dog small amounts of water and see how the pet reacts.
 You can give the pet small amounts of water every 15 minutes if it has stopped vomiting for six hours.
 Keep a close eye on the pet to see if symptoms worsen.

-Once the pet has vomited again, food and water must be completely withheld for another six hours.
+If the dog throws up again, do not give any more food or water for another six hours.
 If the stomach has settled and the dog is no longer throwing up, try feeding small amounts of plain food.
 Boiled chicken, potatoes and rice would be a good choice as these foods can be easily digested.